amamic1803/Pi-Gen/README.md

 # Pi-Gen
-A program to calculate given number of decimal digits of Pi
+A program to calculate given number of decimal digits of Pi.

-In development!
+Using Chudnovsky algorithm with multiprocessing, pure Python.

 Chudnovsky algorithm:
 https://en.wikipedia.org/wiki/Chudnovsky_algorithm